appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-postgres.md

 ---
 # PostgreSQL

-This page shows you how to connect Appsmith to a PostgreSQL database to read and write data in your applications.
+This page gives information to connect Appsmith to a PostgreSQL database and to read and write data in your applications.

 ## Connect PostgreSQL

-1. Click the **Explorer** tab on the entity explorer to the screen's left.
-Click the **+** icon next to **Datasources.** Select **PostgreSQL** under the **Databases** section.
-This opens the page where you can configure the parameters to connect to your PostgreSQL database.
-2. Rename the datasource to be able to identify it when creating queries.
-3. Select the **Connection Mode**.
-Enter details in the input boxes for **Host Address**, **Port**, **Database Name**, **Username** and **Password**.
-See the [**reference guide**](#connection-parameters) for a complete description of all the connection parameters.

-:::info
-If you want to connect to a local PostgreSQL database, see [**Connect Local Database**](/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith) for directions on configuring the connection parameters.
+:::caution
+If you are a self-hosted user, you need to configure the `pg_hba.conf` file to whitelist the IP addresses `18.223.74.85` and `3.131.104.27` of the Appsmith deployment on your database instance before connecting to a database.
+See [**Client Authentication**](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) for more details.
 :::

-4. Click the **Test** button to test the connection and ensure the datasource is valid.
-5. Click **Save** to create and save the database connection.

 <figure>
   <img src="/img/postgres-img.png" style= {{width:"100%", height:"auto"}} alt="Connect PostgreSQL Database"/>
   <figcaption align = "center"><i>Connect PostgreSQL Database</i></figcaption>
 </figure>

-## Connection parameters
+### Connection parameters
-The following section list all the parameters provided by Appsmith to connect to a PostgreSQL database.
+The following section is a reference guide that provides a complete description of all the parameters provided to connect to a PostgreSQL database.

 <dl>
   <dt><b>Connection Mode</b></dt>